cirosantilli/linux-cheat/desktop/README.md

 There are many systems, and they have some degree of compatibility.

+`update-alternatives` and `/etc/alternatives` is an important Linux method of executable selection.

 ### xdg-open

 XDG utils package, part of the LSB.